andreas-ernst/Mathprog-ORlib/info/readmeAP.md

 * Ernst, Andreas T., and Mohan Krishnamoorthy. "[Efficient algorithms for the uncapacitated single allocation p-hub median problem](https://www.sciencedirect.com/science/article/pii/S0966834996000113)"
-  Location science 4, no. 3 (1996): 139-154.
+  _Location Science_ 4, no. 3 (1996): 139-154.
-* Ernst, Andreas T., and Mohan Krishnamoorthy. "[Solution algorithms for the capacitated single allocation hub location problem](https://doi.org/10.1023/A:1018994432663)" Annals of Operations Research 86 (1999): 141-159.
+* Ernst, Andreas T., and Mohan Krishnamoorthy. "[Solution algorithms for the capacitated single allocation hub location problem](https://doi.org/10.1023/A:1018994432663)" _Annals of Operations Research_ 86 (1999): 141-159.
 (With capacities & fixed costs)

 This download contains the AP (Australia Post) data set for p-hub median and capacitated hub location problems.
 The files contain the following:

-* APdata200 - Data file for a full 200 node problem with 8 hubs
+* `APdata200` - Data file for a full 200 node problem with 8 hubs
-* generate.c - C program for generating smaller data sets
+* `generate.c` - C program for generating smaller data sets

    >   USAGE: generate n p <APdata200> newdata

   This creates a new problem with n nodes and p hubs
-* 20.3 - A sample data set with 20 nodes produced by
+* `20.3` - A sample data set with 20 nodes produced by
    >   generate 20 3 <APdata200> 20
-* FcostX.NN - Fixed cost file for NN nodes where X = \'T\' or \'L\' (the T problems tend to be more difficult).
+* `FcostX.NN` - Fixed cost file for NN nodes where X = \'T\' or \'L\' (the T problems tend to be more difficult).
 Fcost files are not relevant to the p-hub location problems
-* CapY.NN - Node capacity file for NN nodes where Y = \'T\' or \'L\' (the T problems are more tightly constraint) .
+* `CapY.NN` - Node capacity file for NN nodes where Y = \'T\' or \'L\' (the T problems are more tightly constraint) .
 Capacity files are not relevant to the p-hub location problems
-* Solutions-*.txt - Optimal solutions for all combinations of capacitated (CSAHLP) and uncapacitated single allocation (USApHMP) and multiple allocation (UMApHMP) hub median problems, with n in {10,20,25,40,50} and multiple options for hubs or capacities.
+* `Solutions-*.txt` - Optimal solutions for all combinations of capacitated (CSAHLP) and uncapacitated single allocation (USApHMP) and multiple allocation (UMApHMP) hub median problems, with n in {10,20,25,40,50} and multiple options for hubs or capacities.
 In the result files we use the nomenclature "NNXY" to refer to the problem generatedfrom data files NN, FcostX.NN and CapY.NN.
 The objective is given as well as the allocation of hubs.
 Eg an allocation vector 2,2,4,4,4 means that nodes 2 & 4 are hubs, node 1 is allocated to hub node 2 and nodes 3 & 5 to hub node 4.

 Data file format for nodes file: